-At that time, in the service hall of the funeral home, there were many additional charges listed, including bathing the deceased.
-Since my grandmother cared for me in her lifetime, I wanted her to arrive in heaven clean and dignified, so I suggested to the elders that we add the bathing service for her.
+At that time, in the service hall of the funeral home, there were many additional charge items listed, including bathing the deceased.
+Since my grandmother cared for me in her lifetime, I wanted her to arrive in heaven clean and dignified, so I suggested to the elders to add the bathing service for her.
 However, both my mom and aunt firmly refused, stating that the funeral home's fees were too high for an ordinary family to bear, and that the deceased wouldn't know how grand the funeral was; a lavish burial was generally for the guests who came to pay their respects!

 My husband, however, said seriously, "What's so funny about that?
 It's an act of respecting life."
 He then mentioned that when a dog died in his rural hometown, it was his grandmother who carried the dog up the mountain and buried it herself.
-After hearing that, I felt quite wronged.
-I had cherished dogs since childhood, yet my husband accused me of being cold-blooded and indifferent to life.
+After hearing this, I felt quite wronged.
+I had cherished dogs since childhood, yet my husband accused me of being cold-blooded and disrespectful to life.

 Seeing my husband back down, I decided to let it go.
 On the day of the tomb-sweeping, I discovered a new life at my grandfather's house...

 It was a cat brought by my cousin's classmate, resembling a British Shorthair.
 Since I love petting cats and dogs, I immediately reached out to it.
-This cat was peculiar; when I wasn't close, its eyes would light up, and it would show me its "head tilt attack," but as soon as I tried to touch it, it activated its emergency mechanism and struggled to escape my "claws."
+This cat was strange; when I wasn't close, its eyes would light up, and it would show me its "head tilt attack," but as soon as I tried to touch it, it activated its emergency mechanism and struggled to escape my "claws."
 My aunt, noticing this, patted my shoulder and said, "Yongshi, don't mess with it!"

 Indeed, cats, like people, hustle and strive for a living!
 Reflecting on the time my mom was entangled by a stray cat, I felt this way...